DemocracyApps/CNP-Dev-Env/README.md

 ## PRC Notes

-1. *Digital Ocean Setup Process:* You need to setup a private SSH key with Digital Ocean, and specify that on line 24 of the Vagrantfile
+1. *Digital Ocean Setup Process:* You need to setup a private SSH key with Digital Ocean, and specify the name of the key on line 24 of the Vagrantfile.

         # Setup a SSH-Key using one of the many guides on the internet
         # Add it to your DigitalOcean account: https://cloud.digitalocean.com/ssh_keys